stephenmoloney/ex_ovh/docs/mix_task_advanced.md

   `'Client'` then the config file will be `config :my_app, MyApp.Client`.
 Also, the client in application code can be referred to as `MyApp.Client.function_name`.
 - `appdescription`: A description for the application saved to OVH.
 - `endpoint`: OVH endpoint to be used.
 May vary depending on the OVH service.
-See `ExOvh.Ovh.Defaults`.
+See `ExOvh.Defaults`.
 - `apiversion`: version of the api to use.
 Only one version available currently.
 - `redirecturi`: redirect url for oauth authentication.
 Should be https.
 - `accessrules`: restrictions can be added to the access rules.
 In this example, `get` requests to all endpoints are allowed,